If you are under 16, please read this instead.

-- Contacts at potential Campaign partner organisations (for example, for our business network)
+- Contacts at potential partner organisations (for example, for our business network)

-You are not under any statutory or contractual requirement to provide us with your personal information.
-But if you don’t do so, you will not able to participate in the Campaign.
+You are not under any statutory or contractual requirement to provide us with your personal information unless we notify you that it is required by law.
+But if you don’t do so, you will not be able to participate in our Mission.

-We will collect your personal information from three sources:
+We will collect your personal information from these sources:

 The personal information that we collect and use about individuals includes, but is not restricted to: